yasufum/spp-tmp/docs/guides/spp_vf/gsg/howto_use.rst

 ``spp_vf`` specific options are:

-  * --client-id    : client id
+  * --client-id: client id
-  * -s             : IPv4 address and port for spp secondary
+  * -s: IPv4 address and port for spp secondary
-  * --vhost-client : vhost-user client enable setting
+  * --vhost-client: vhost-user client enable setting

 ``spp_vf`` can be launched like this.